chesterxgchen/backbone-cellar/spraydust/readme.md

  http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html

-I have to use several snapshot build for this project:
+I have to use several snapshot builds for this project:

 spray -- spray-1.1-M8-shapshot nightly build. to build spray